 Federal Work-Study (FWS) provides part-time, on-campus jobs for students with financial need.
-The money earned is not directly applied to the University bill; instead, the student will receive a paycheck at the end of each month worked.
+The money earned is not directly applied to the University bill; instead, the student will receive a bi-weekly paycheck for the hours worked.

 - The student must file a FAFSA.
 If selected for verification, the Verification Form with appropriate income tax documentation must be submitted.
 Returning students must also complete this procedure each year.

-- The Office of Financial Aid will then determine eligibility for FWS.
+- The Office of Financial Aid will then determine eligibility for Federal Work-Study.

 - Students must be full-time students at the University of Pittsburgh at Greensburg.

 - Returning work-study students must show academic progress.